Creativity Found: Finding Creativity Later in Life

 Claire Waite Brown:

-Right?
-I see.
+Right, I see.
 And while you were going through this process, what are you able to do?
-So I believe that you are able to dabble with your jewellery at this time.
-Is that correct?
+So I believe that you are able to dabble with your jewellery at this time, is that correct?

 Claire Waite Brown: